 What is the Holiday Activities and Food programme?

-The Holiday Activities and Food Programme (HAF) is funded by the Department for Education.
-The programme aims to support the wellbeing of children aged between 5 to 16 years focussing on physical and mental wellbeing by providing a variety of activities during school holidays.
+The Holiday Activities and Food (HAF) programme is funded by the Department for Education.
+The programme aims to support the wellbeing of children aged between 5 and 16 years, focusing on physical and mental wellbeing by providing a variety of activities during school holidays.

-Local activity providers run face to face sessions that are fully funded to children and young people aged 5 to16 years and receiving benefits-related free school meals.
-There are also places available to families with low income and live in one of Nottinghamshire's priority postcodes – these places are granted on an individual basis.
+Local activity providers run face-to-face sessions that are fully funded for children and young people aged 5 to16 years and receiving benefits-related free school meals.
+There are also places available for families with low income and who live in one of Nottinghamshire's priority postcodes – these places are granted on an individual basis.
 Contact the HAF team if you feel that you could be eligible.

 - to support children to eat healthily